Borrowing from a 401(k) to Refinance an Underwater Mortgage

 Final Thoughts

-A 401(k) loan isn’t the right move for everyone, but in some situations, it can help unlock a refinance that improves your monthly cash flow and long-term financial outlook.
-Just be sure to weigh the trade-offs carefully — and consider speaking with a lender or financial advisor before tapping your retirement funds.
+A 401(k) loan isn’t the right move for everyone, but in the right circumstances, it can help unlock a refinance that meaningfully improves your monthly cash flow and long-term financial outlook.
+If you think you’re close to qualifying, it’s worth exploring what a refinance could look like for you.